What is Business Process Outsourcing (BPO)? What is Business Process Outsourcing BPO?

 Virtual assistants can do a lot for a business.
 For one, many of them have primary experiences in customer services and administrative roles.
 This makes them a great alternative to an in-house secretary without the worries of additional office space and resources needed for their work.

 Many VAs are also licensed to do bookkeeping and accounting tasks.
-They are great in handling books of accounts through online tools such as Quickbooks and Xero.
+They are great at handling books of accounts through online tools such as Quickbooks and Xero.
 They can also handle marketing and design roles to help in generating leads and growing the audience of a website.
 Outsource virtual assistant (VA)

 Anyone can become a VA so long as they have a good internet connection and an excellent work ethic.
 With this, companies and business owners can find virtual assistants with a range of interests and skills.